Objective 1

 Algorism helps people recognise when they are inside a TRAP and develop the behavioural discipline to exit it.
 Not through counter-argument, but through visible demonstration that your stated values and your recorded actions do not match.

-Credit scoring evaluates ordinary people.
-Hiring algorithms filter job applicants.
-Content moderation polices speech.
+Algorithms shape ordinary people's lives by judging their creditworthiness, filtering their job applications, policing their speech, and more.
 But the institutions and individuals who design, deploy, and profit from these systems face no equivalent evaluation.

 The Algorism Index applies the same framework upward that is already being applied downward.
 It evaluates the documented, verifiable actions of institutions and public figures against the Six Principles.
 Not intentions.
 Not press releases.
 Observable behavioural patterns.